cooperative-computing-lab/cctools/doc/manuals/taskvine/index.md

 memory, disk) so that the worker can pack as many concurrent tasks.
 This is described in greater detail under [Managing Resources](#managing-resources).

-You may also attach a `tag` to a task, which is just an user-defined string that describes the purpose of the task.
+You may also attach a `tag` to a task, which is just a user-defined string that describes the purpose of the task.
 The tag is available as `t.tag` when the task is complete.